n0t1me/Powershell-in-a-month-of-lunches/ch6.md

 the -name and -displayname parameters can be used to stop a process without using get-service

 4. What if you want to create a pipe-delimited file instead of a comma-separated (CSV) file?
-You’d still use the Export-CSV command, but what parameters would you specify?
+Youï¿½d still use the Export-CSV command, but what parameters would you specify?

 -delimiter '|'